 Chase has the 5/24 rule, which is a restriction whereby you typically won’t be approved for a Chase card if you’ve opened five or more new card accounts in the past 24 months.
-If this is a limit you’re trying to stay under, applying for most business cards, including the Alaska Visa Business Card, shouldn’t count towards that limit.
+If this is a limit you’re trying to stay under, applying for most business cards, including the Alaska Visa Business Card, shouldn’t count toward that limit.

 That’s because the card won’t show up on your personal credit report, which is another reason to consider this card.

 5. Free checked bag on Alaska Airlines

 If you fly Alaska Airlines with any frequency, the Alaska Business Visa offers a free checked bag on Alaska flights for you and up to six other passengers on the same reservation.
 Alaska charges $30 per checked bag, so this could save you up to $420 per roundtrip itinerary.

 Just for having the Alaska Business Card you can receive a 50% discount on an Alaska Lounge day pass.
 This ordinarily costs $50, so you’re paying just $25 for a pass to an Alaska Lounge, which is a very good deal.
 These lounges have snacks, complimentary drinks, and more.
 A couple of drinks at an airport bar could easily otherwise cost you more than $25.

 For someone who only flies Alaska Airlines once in a while, this could be a much more economical option than buying an Alaska Lounge membership.

 7. 20% back on Alaska Airlines inflight purchases

 For having the Alaska Visa Business Card you can receive 20% back on Alaska inflight purchases, including for the purchase of food, drinks, and Wi-Fi.
 If you fly Alaska with any frequency, the value of this could quickly add up.